-Consider increasing the insulation in your loft (don’t forget to insulate the loft hatch itself) as this can really pay off in the longer term.
+Consider increasing the insulation in your loft (don’t forget to insulate the loft hatch) as this can pay off in the longer term.

 Hanging heavier curtains at your windows will help with blocking drafts and trapping heat in your rooms.
 Older houses suit the vintage/antique aesthetic of heavier soft furnishings, so this is a great way of fusing the practical (saving energy) with the wonderful (shopping for fabulous fabric curtains!)

 Heat is often lost through the floor (especially if you have floorboards).
-Lay down thick rugs on wooden floors to block draughts coming up from underneath.
+Lay down thick rugs on wooden floors to block draughts coming up from underneath the floor.